Asifnewaz/SimpleSwiftManager/GoodToKnow/Questions.md

 * Q6: What technical projects have you contributed (e.g. open source projects) to outside of work and/or school?
 * Q7: What publications, websites, blogs, and communities do you follow or you’re a member of?

-Bonus: As a developer/lead/manager your social profiles, i.e Stackoverflow account, Github/Bitbucket account and if you are blogging provide them too.
+> Bonus: As a developer/lead/manager your social profiles, i.e Stackoverflow, Github/Bitbucket account and if you are blogging provide them too.

 ## 2- Technical / Home / On-site Assesment
 This is the second meetup.
-Most of the questions are the technical scope. the interviewer will ask questions based on topics / or can expect you to complete a solve a problem to understand your level of knowledge in CS, algorithms, data structures, architectures, software development methodologies.
+Most of the questions are the technical scope.
+The interviewer will ask questions based on topics / or can expect you to complete a solve a problem to understand your level of knowledge in CS, algorithms, data structures, architectures, software development methodologies.
 Some companies prefers giving you an home assesment with the limited time (1 day to 3 day maximum).
 They expect you to complete home assesment, refactor code or write a application from stratch.

 ### Topics;
-* Big-O notation
-* (Explain what is Big-O, what is space/time complexity about etc.)
+* Big-O notation (Explain what is Big-O, what is space/time complexity about etc.)
 * LinkedList
 * Lookup table
 * HashTable